Vandivier/my-resume/README.md

 3. Replace this repository's `resume.html` with your own.
 4. Ensure you have `wkhtmltopdf` installed locally.
    1. On mac, this is `brew install wkhtmltopdf`.
 Don't worry if you see a deprecation notice on that install.
 5. Run `poetry install` in this repo.
+If you need poetry, try `pipx install poetry`.
 6. Run `poetry run python create-pdf-resume.py`
    1. Please ensure `python` refers to Python v3.11+
    2. You can try it with a lower version, but you may need to update the pyproject.toml file, and reinstall, and it also might not work.